 We may earn money or products from the companies mentioned in this post.
 As an Amazon Associate, I earn from qualifying purchases.
 Nothing costs extra for you.

 Each day, I see articles floating around encouraging dangerous canning mistakes that could cause someone to get sick.
-If you happen to make one of these mistakes, you might regret it.

 Canning is fun and exciting.
 There is something so refreshing and rewarding about seeing shelves of brightly colored jars.
-It feels even better when the jars are full with produce you grew throughout the year.
+It feels even better when the jars are full of produce you grew throughout the year.
 A lot of hard work goes into those canning jars.

 The last thing you want to do is make a dangerous canning mistake that could lead to you or a loved one getting sick.
 So, I want to go through some of these canning recommendations that I see frequently.